Sri Lanka asks China for help with trade, investment and tourism

-BEIJING (REUTERS) - Sri Lanka has asked China to help with trade, investment and tourism to help it grow sustainably, Colombo's envoy to Beijing said on Monday (July 25) as it negotiates for an emergency US$4 billion (S$5.55 billion) package to help it emerge from an economic meltdown.
+BEIJING • Sri Lanka has asked China to help with trade, investment and tourism to help it grow sustainably, Colombo's envoy to Beijing said as it negotiates for an emergency US$4 billion (S$5.54 billion) package to help it emerge from an economic meltdown.

 Ambassador Palitha Kohona's emphasis on China as a key to Sri Lanka's economic recovery reflects Beijing's status as one of Sri Lanka's two largest foreign creditors, along with Japan.